 The desired outcomes of the Policy Statement are reflected in the licence amendment application with Coliban Water’s commitment that the amended release licence for the plant will be protective of, and likely improve, river health and be protective of downstream beneficial uses.

-The Kyneton WRP Licence Amendment is now available for public feedback until the 19 August 2022.
+The Kyneton WRP Licence Amendment was available for public feedback until the 19 August 2022.

-The feedback received during this time will be provided to the EPA and considered as part of their licence assessment process.
+The feedback received will be provided to the EPA and considered as part of their licence assessment process.

 Have questions or want to learn more about a project, contact us below: